Fiserv/apim/docs/getting-started/make-your-first-api-call.md

  <!-- theme: info -->
     > #### Note
     >
-    > Default request-payload can be copied from the API Explorer document and you may modify certain fields as mentioned in the documentation.
+    > Default request-payload can be copied from the API Postman collection document and you may modify.
 7. Modify the field values in JSON code that you want to test POST AND PUT API methode
 8. Click Send.
 API response is generated in the Response section